draky-dev/docs/docs/tutorials/basics.md

 We provide the addon, which does exactly that: `draky-entrypoint`.

+Among others, it provides generic ways for:
+- Running initialization scripts in containers.
+- Overriding files inside the containers.
+- Creating the host user inside containers.

-Its powerful features deserve a dedicated tutorial.
+Its powerful features deserve a dedicated tutorial, that can be found [here](/docs/tutorials/draky-entrypoint).